yitzchak/shasht/README.md

   an object.
 Initially set to `nil`.
 - `*write-plist-as-object*` — If true then property lists will be written as an object.
 Initially set to `nil`.
+- `*write-array-tags*` — A list of values whose appearance in the CAR of a list indicates the CDR of the list should be written as an array.
+Initially set to `'(:array)`.
+- `*write-object-alist-tags*` — A list of values whose appearance in the CAR of a list indicates the CDR of the list is an alist and should be written as an object.
+Initially set to `'(:object-alist)`.
+- `*write-object-plist-tags*` — A list of values whose appearance in the CAR of a list indicates the CDR of the list is a plist and should be written as an object.
+Initially set to `'(:object-plist)`.

 The actual serialization of JSON data is done by the generic function `print-json-value` which can be specialized for additional value types.